-- (a) This subclause shall only apply to Nurse Caregivers who work an entire ordinary time shift in a discrete designated day procedure ward or unit which routinely functions between the hours of 7.00 am and 6.00 pm. - (b) This subclause shall not apply to any Nurse Caregiver whose employment commences prior to 15 December 1994 and who has been employed on a continuous basis since that date. - (c) A Nurse Caregiver to whom this subclause applies shall not be entitled to an additional shift penalty rate payment for ordinary time worked prior to 6.00 pm on any week day. - (d) A Nurse Caregiver to whom this subclause applies shall be paid in addition to their ordinary rate, a penalty payment at the rate of 15% for all ordinary time worked after 6.00 pm on any week day.
+- (a) This subclause shall only apply to Nurse Caregivers who work an entire ordinary time shift in a discrete designated day procedure ward or unit which routinely functions between the hours of 7.00 am and 6.00 pm. - (b) A Nurse Caregiver to whom this subclause applies shall not be entitled to an additional shift penalty rate payment for ordinary time worked prior to 6.00 pm on any weekday. - (c) A Nurse Caregiver to whom this subclause applies shall be paid in addition to their ordinary rate, a penalty payment at the rate of 15% for all ordinary time worked after 6.00 pm on any weekday.